Correspondence between neuroevolution and gradient descent: Numerical illustration of the neuroevolution-gradient descent correspondence

 One feature of the correspondence derivation is that the architecture of the neural network does not appear.
 As long as the loss $\u$ is a deterministic function of the neural-network parameters $\x$, correspondence between gradient descent and neuroevolution will be observed if the mutation scale is small enough.
-(It may be that what constitutes ``small enough'' does depend on neural-network architecture, as well as the problem under study.)
-To demonstrate this point we repeat the comparison of \s{shallow_infinite}, now using a deep neural network.
+(It is likely that what constitutes ``small enough'' does depend on neural-network architecture, as well as the problem under study. {The required mutation scale can be determined empirically, even without access to gradient-descent results: when correspondence holds, the results of neuroevolution simulations will be statistically similar, when scaled as we have described}.)

+To demonstrate invariance to architecture we repeat the comparison of \s{shallow_infinite}, now using a deep neural network (we train the net to reproduce the target function $f_0(\theta) = \sin (\pi \theta)$ on the interval $\theta \in [-1,1]$).
 The network has 8 fully-connected hidden layers, each 32 nodes wide, and 7489 total parameters.
 As before we use tanh activations on the hidden nodes, and have one input node and one output.

 Results are shown in \f{fig_deep}.
-In panel (a) we show the evolution of two parameters of the network, under gradient descent and for neuroevolution step-size parameter $\lambda=1/10$ [see \eq{set2}].
+In panel (a) we show the evolution of two parameters of the network, under gradient descent and for neuroevolution with step-size parameter $\lambda=1/10$ [see \eq{set2}].
 As for the shallow net, the correspondence is apparent.
 Neuroevolution averages (green lines) are taken over 100 trajectories.
 In panel (b) we show the loss, for gradient descent and two different neuroevolution step-size parameters.
-As expected, the correspondence is more precise for smaller $\lambda$.
+As expected, the correspondence is more precise for smaller $\lambda$. {As before, for large enough $\lambda$ the correspondence breaks down: see \f{fig_break}.}

+{In \f{fig_weights} we show all parameters of the deep net at training time $t=5$, under the two dynamics.
+We show the results of gradient descent in black, and independent neuroevolution trajectories in gray.
+As predicted analytically, the neuroevolution results fall either side of the gradient-descent result, and the network constructed by averaging over independent neuroevolution trajectories (green) is essentially identical to the network produced by gradient descent.}

+{In \f{fig_pred} we illustrate the dynamics of learning and the scale of the loss function by showing a comparison between the target function $f_0(\theta) = \sin (2 \pi \theta)$ and the net function $f_{\x}(\theta)$.
+We show the latter at three different training times, for gradient descent and neuroevolution trajectories.}